redhat-na-ssa/demo-ai-gitops-catalog/docs/APPS.md

 ## ROSA Clusters

 In ROSA clusters you are not actually `cluster-admin` when you are the `cluster-admin` user.
-We need to review the actual permissions needed to run the argo scripts.
+We need to review the actual permissions needed to run the argocd scripts.

 Hack